Help us raise £450,000 for the Breast Unit at the Royal United Hospitals Bath

 For further information about the Breast Unit and our current priorities please get in touch

-Supporter’s Story – Karen Unsworth White
+Supporter’s Stories – Karen Unsworth White

 “In late 2016, I found a lump in my left breast.
 I had been treated previously in 2015 for DCIS (Ductal Carcinoma In Situ) which had been identified through a routine mammogram scan and treated through surgery.
 This latest lump proved to be a grade three invasive cancer requiring further surgery, chemotherapy and radiotherapy.